rproepp/spykeviewer/doc/source/api.rst

         Spyke Viewer automatically on startup.
 This parameter is only effective when set in the startup script.
 Default: ``True``

+    load_mode (:class:`int`)
+        The initially selected loading mode.
+Possible values:

+        0
+            Regular: Load all file contents on initial load.
+        1
+            Lazy: Only load file structure.
+Data objects are loaded automatically when requested.

+        This parameter is only effective when set in the startup script.
+        Default: 0

     autoselect_segments (:class:`bool`)
         Select all visible segments by default.
 Default: ``False``